GraffitiProjectINDIGO/AUTOGRAF/README.md

 ![Alt text](/images/AUTOGRAF_logo/INDIGO_logoAUTOGRAF.png?raw=true "Optional Title")
 ## Short Description
-AUTOGRAF (**AUT**omated **O**rthorectification of **GRAF**fiti photos) is an open-source python-based Metashape add-on which enables the automated orthorectification of graffiti photos at a specific site of interest.
-It employs state-of-the art photogrammetric computer vision techniques to allow highly accurate georeferencing and orthorectification of large numbers of photographs.
-A paper detailing AUTOGRAF's methodology will soon be submitted to Heritage (an MDPI journal).
+AUTOGRAF (**AUT**omated **O**rthorectification of **GRAF**fiti photos) is an open-source Python-based Metashape add-on that enables the automated orthorectification of graffiti photos at a specific site of interest.
+It employs state-of-the-art photogrammetric computer vision techniques to allow highly accurate georeferencing and orthorectification of large numbers of photographs.
+A paper detailing AUTOGRAF's methodology was published in the MDPI-journal Heritage.

 AUTOGRAF is developed as part of the [INDIGO project](https://projectindigo.eu/) (In-ventory and DI-sseminate G-raffiti along the d-O-naukanal) carried out by the [Ludwig Boltzmann Institute for Archaeological Prospection and Virtual Archaeology](https://archpro.lbg.ac.at/) in close collaboration with the [GEO Department of TU Wien University](https://www.geo.tuwien.ac.at/).

 ## How to set up AUTOGRAF
 Before AUTOGRAF can be used, the following preparatory steps [1-3] need to be performed:
 ### 1 - Install Agisoft's Metashape
-Agisoft's Metashape version 1.8.3 (earlier version might not be working as AUTOGRAF was designed and tested on 1.8.3) must be installed and the license must be active.
+Agisoft's Metashape version 1.8.3 (earlier versions might not work as AUTOGRAF was designed and tested on 1.8.3) must be installed, and the license must be active.
 More info here: https://www.agisoft.com/downloads/installer/

 ### 2 - Install external python packages
-Some external python packages must installed into Metashape's python environment.
+Some external Python packages must installed into Metashape's Python environment.
 These packages are: *numpy*, *matplotlib*, *scikit-image*.
 To do this the following command must be executed via the command line (note that programme paths might need to be adapted)

 #### on Windows
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~